 However, to say this is not to imply that smaller-scale connections cannot be drawn between Bowie and the discourses and affordances incubated in Romantic works.
-It seems to me that there’s more than a hint of Byron’s Manfred in the return of the Thin White Duke “throwing darts in lovers’ eyes” (“Station to Station”).
-Perhaps there’s also an echo of the lamp that must be replenished but which will still never burn long enough (Manfred I.i.1–2) in the solitary candle burning in the Villa of Ormen (“Blackstar”), and this echo might easily be multiplied by working through the incantatory self-assertions and self-fashionings that follow in each case.
-The eyes of the addressee “at the centre of it all” in “Blackstar” would for Manfred be Astarte’s eyes, around which everything else revolves, their contiguousness with his own eyes—“like to mine” (II.ii.107)—resonating with the doublings and collapsings in Bowie’s lyric.
-Manfred defines himself against and within nature in his speeches on the Jungfrau and to the Witch of the Alps, joying in following “through the night the moving moon / The stars and their development” (II.ii.70–1) while feeling “degraded back” and “all clay again” (II.ii.78–9) when human frames intrude.
+It seems to me that there’s more than a hint of Byron’s Manfred in the return of the Thin White Duke “throwing darts in lovers’ eyes” (Bowie, “Station to Station”).
+Perhaps there’s also an echo of the lamp that must be replenished but which will still never burn long enough (Manfred 1.1.1–2) in the solitary candle burning in the Villa of Ormen (Bowie, “Blackstar”), and this echo might easily be multiplied by working through the incantatory self-assertions and self-fashionings that follow in each case.
+The eyes of the addressee “at the centre of it all” in “Blackstar” would for Manfred be Astarte’s eyes, around which everything else revolves, their contiguousness with his own eyes—“like to mine” (2.2.107)—resonating with the doublings and collapsings in Bowie’s lyric.
+Manfred defines himself against and within nature in his speeches on the Jungfrau and to the Witch of the Alps, joying in following “through the night the moving moon / The stars and their development” (2.2.70–1) while feeling “degraded back” and “all clay again” (2.2.78–9) when human frames intrude.
 Similarly, although perhaps more playfully, the voice that cries out in “Blackstar” desires “eagles in my daydreams, diamonds in my eyes” and denies the social roles of film star, pop star, porn star, and gangster while self-consciously assuming a more sublime stellar identity.
-These affinities chime with those expressed by Manfred when he praises the sun as “representative of the Unknown” (III.ii.15) or claims that in “starry shade / Of dim and solitary loveliness, / I learn’d the language of another world” (III.iv.5–7).
+These affinities chime with those expressed by Manfred when he praises the sun as “representative of the Unknown” (3.2.15) or claims that in “starry shade / Of dim and solitary loveliness, / I learn’d the language of another world” (3.4.5–7).
 Bowie’s version of this declaration is perhaps more in line with the performative ironies of the later Byron than with Manfred’s solipsistic grieving, but glimpses of the mode linger.

 In a similar vein, we might read the experimental fragments and oblique scraps of Berlin Trilogy Bowie as an interesting counterpoint to Coleridge’s proliferating notebook projections, certainties that never fully resolve, floating in anxieties and reversionings.
 There’s a touch of Shelley’s half-chastened but still-burning utopianism in songs like “Starman,” “Memory of a Free Festival,” and “The Bewlay Brothers,” and a flicker of a maximalist “England in 1819” in “Young Americans.”
 In imagining the descent of an ambivalent—yet sublime and infinitely compelling—cosmic force into a world with “five years left to cry in,” The Rise and Fall of Ziggy Stardust could be read as projecting an Orc for the 1970s rather than the 1790s, a Blakean creation who both streams back into myth and steps out into the quotidian world as a flawed avatar of the times.